 Adhesive tape or streamers: Secure the marker to the animal by either gluing it directly onto the skin/fur with non-toxic glue or by taping it in place by wrapping the tape around a section of the body and then gluing the marker onto the animal (the tape must be removed once the marker has adhered to the animal).
-For marsupials with pouches, take care that the adhesive does not restrict access to pouch.
-The attachment of the trailing devices must be weak enough so the device can break free if it becomes caught and must not be so tight that it restricts movement.
+For marsupials with pouches, take care that the adhesive does not restrict access to the pouch.
+The attachment of the trailing devices must be weak enough so the device can break free without injuring the animal if it becomes caught but must not be so tight that it restricts movement.
 Allow the marker to adhere to the animal.